 Cristina S. Monterrey

 While in law school, Mrs. Monterrey served as President of the Hispanic Law Students Association and was instrumental in establishing a scholarship fund for Latino law students.
 She was also an extern for Arkansas Court of Appeals Judge Larry Vaught.
 She received the Robert Sarver Memorial Award, which is presented to one outstanding UALR graduate student each year.
-Upon graduating from law school, Mrs. Monterrey worked at Mitchell Williams Selig Gates & Woodyard, where she practiced real estate, lending and immigration law.
-She joined Monterrey Law Firm as Managing Member in 2010.
+Upon graduating from law school, Mrs. Monterrey worked at Mitchell Williams Selig Gates & Woodyard, and she joined Monterrey Law Firm as managing partner in 2010.

 Mrs. Monterrey is a member of the American Immigration Lawyers Association and Arkansas Bar Association.
 She is also the former President of the Arkansas Chapter of the Federal Bar Association and she served on Little Rock Mayor Frank Scott’s Transition Board of Directors.